BenjiMorris/benjimorris.github.io/research.md

 - ### Dec 2025: On semisimplicity criteria and non-semisimple representation theory for the Kadar-Yu algebras Joint work with Paul Martin.
 Available on [arXiv](https://arxiv.org/abs/2512.24535).
 ![](pictures/rootsanim.gif)
+- Some associated Mathematica code for computing Gram matrices as in section 3 is available [here](/codes/GramMatCalc.nb).

 - ### June 2025: Temperley-Lieb Categories on Non-Orientable Surfaces
 Joint work with Dionne Ibarra and Gabriel Montoya-Vega.
 Available on [arXiv](https://arxiv.org/abs/2506.14319).
 ![](pictures/unor_TL_pic1.png)
+- Some associated Mathematica code for drawing and manipulating SWB diagrams is available here [here](/codes/SquareWithBandsCalc.nb).

 # Other Writings